Fasz-kivan/IsShopping/README.md

 Currently under development in our spare time for fun, so progress may be slow and updates intermittent.

+## Getting started

+`flutter pub get`
+yep, that's all afaik, but feel free to open an issue if it doesn't work

 ## Screenshot of the app's current state

 ![image](https://github.com/Fasz-kivan/IsShopping/assets/55391231/d3d9639a-7127-4028-affd-9aad3f95a492)